Will Frozen 2 be on Disney+ UK? How to watch the Frozen sequel now

 — Disney's Frozen 2 (@DisneyFrozen) March 14, 2020

-The film will be available to stream from the US, Australia, and Netherlands on Sunday, however, it won’t be available just yet on Disney+ UK which is launching two days after the film drops in the US on 23rd March.
+The film is available to stream from the US, Australia, and Netherlands, however, it won’t be available just yet on Disney+ UK.

 UK fans can, however, watch the first film on the streaming site, and can find Frozen 2 on other networks.